Trelissick plant and garden centre

 The plant centre boasts a range of products for the ambitious gardener to help prepare for the coming year.
 Pop in to browse our regularly refreshed stock of seasonal plants.

-With a strong focus on gardens being a space for wildlife this spring and summer we have worked with Wildlife World to create an exclusive range of wildlife houses and habitats.
+With a strong focus on gardens being a space for wildlife this year we have worked with Wildlife World to create an exclusive range of wildlife houses, habitats and birdfood.
 Award winning Peat Free compost, endorsed by the RHS is now available.
 It is suitable for a wide range of uses around the garden including potting on, patio gardening, container growing and tree and shrub planting.

 Whenever you buy from the plant and garden centre you are helping to preserve this special place for future generations.